tytydraco/yessleep/out/The_McKenzies_are_playful_The_McKenzies_play_rough_The_McKenzies_have_teeth_as_big_as_piano_keys.md

 His muscular jaw creaked on its hinges.
 The interior of his mouth was wet and cluttered.
 Saliva dripped from graying teeth that were triple the normal size.
 He had no canines.
 No incisors.
 His gums were overpopulated with gigantic, charcoal-colored molars.

 He lunged.
 His molars glistened in the mid-morning sun.

 It was all so quiet.

 But just for a moment.

 The other McKenzie screeched like a bobcat in labor and leapt from the door.
 The alpha missed, sinking its molars into the oak.
 The commotion sent the other six into a frenzy.
 Wrestling.
 Yelping.
 Biting at each other.
-The alpha threw his shoulders back, dislodging his teeth from the door, scarring the wood with an oval of peg-shaped holes.
+The alpha threw his shoulders back, dislodging his teeth from the door, scarring the wood with a ring of peg-shaped holes.

 I’m not sure what came over me.
 The mayhem spun me into my own little frenzy I suppose, though, in my defense, they *were* acting like rowdy children.